rkinde1/StudyCoin/README.md

 Installs all dependencies used on the frontend.
 Once successful, it will open up in a new tab
 # 7) npm start

+# 8) Using our STC coin.
+Using SepoliaETH, you must navigate to the Token or Asset column, click import token, and use this hash: 0x5F1712a315b1123f0781DB8292e40a36bB035F4E

 Have any questions?
 Shoot me an email at rkinde1@students.towson.edu